intelowlproject/IntelOwl/docs/source/Usage.md

 * `supported_filetypes`: can be populated as a list.
 If set, if you ask to analyze a file with a different mimetype from the ones you specified, it won't be executed
 * `not_supported_filetypes`: can be populated as a list.
 If set, if you ask to analyze a file with a mimetype from the ones you specified, it won't be executed
 * `observable_supported`: can be populated as a list.
 If set, if you ask to analyze an observable that is not in this list, it won't be executed.
 Valid values are: `ip`, `domain`, `url`, `hash`
+* `soft_time_limit`: this is the maximum time (in seconds) of execution for an analyzer.
+Once reached, the task will be killed (or managed in the code by a custom Exception).
+Default 300s

 Also, you can change the name of every available analyzer based on your wishes.